ArmenMadoyan/doc-analysis-tool/README.md

 - **Additional Governance Disclosures:**
   Alignment with standards, stakeholder engagement, performance metrics, assurance.

-The system retrieves relevant document chunks from ChromaDB using semantic similarity search and then uses multiple LLM APIs (e.g., GPT-3.5-turbo, Gemini, Claude, Llama, Mistral) to generate and evaluate the final report.
+The system retrieves relevant document chunks from ChromaDB using semantic similarity search and then uses multiple LLM APIs e.g GPT-4-turbo, Gemini (In future might be also Claude, Llama, Mistral) to generate and evaluate the final report.
 Gemini is used as a judge LLM to assess report quality, accuracy, and completeness.

 ## Optimization Ideas